Robert W. Hurley, MD, PhD

 Leadership and Service

-Dr. Hurley is involved national and local leadership.
-Dr. Hurley is among the leaders of the American Society for Regional Anesthesia and Pain Medicine as well member of the Board of Directors for the Alachua County Medical Society.
-Dr. Hurley leads the Shands Healthcare pain medicine committee and is involved on many other important committees at UF& Shands.
+Dr. Hurley is involved international, national and local leadership.
+Dr. Hurley is among the leaders of the American Society for Regional Anesthesia and Pain Medicine as well past-member of the Board of Directors for the Alachua County Medical Society.
+Dr. Hurley leads the UF Health pain medicine committee and is involved on many other important committees at UF Health.

 - Pain Medicine